DipenDhaduk/portfolio/README.md

 We are an Android Developer, passionate about building great apps.
 For me app development is not just about coding, it’s also about creating an awesome user experience.

-So far, I have worked on almost 8+ apps.
-Most of these apps were developed while I was working at a day job.
+So far, We have worked on almost 8+ apps.
+Most of these apps were developed while We was working at a day job.
 In our portfolio, we only showcasing apps that we personally designed and developed.